Vyral/amy-wengerd/_posts/2018-07-27-what-if-your-home-sells-and-you-have-nowhere-to-go.md

 {% include pullquote.html %}

 If you only need a few weeks to find and close on a new home, **you can stay in a hotel and store your things in a storage unit.** We have discounts for short-term hotel stays and short-term storage use that all of our sellers can take advantage of.
-We have negotiated special terms with local hotels that can accomodate our sellers’ needs, plus additional discounts for storage units and moving companies.
+We have negotiated special terms with local hotels that can accommodate our sellers’ needs, plus additional discounts for storage units and moving companies.

 Lastly, **you can stay in a rental property.** We have a property manager in our office who manages hundreds of homes for rent at any given time.
 Some of these homes are available for a short-term rent, which gives our sellers time to find the perfect home to buy without feeling pressured.